bliutwo/share_articles/mit_research.md

 > MIT's Dr. Lydia Bourouiba warns: "pathogen-bearing droplets of ALL sizes can travel 23-27 feet."
 She also warns: "droplets that settle along the trajectory can contaminate surfaces-and "residues or droplet nuclei" may "stay suspended in the air for HOURS."
 >
 > Bourouiba fears WHO's current guidelines are "overly simplified" and "may limit the effectiveness of the proposed interventions" against coronavirus.
-"There's an urgency in revising the guidelines currently being given by the WHO and the CDCgov."
+"There's an urgency in revising the guidelines currently being given by the WHO and the CDC."
 >
 > The rapid international spread of COVID19 suggests (current assumptions) may not accurately reflect what actually occurs w/respiratory emissions, possibly contributing to the ineffectiveness of some procedures used to limit the spread" of coronavirus.
 >